Codingruinsmylife/Traffic-Sign-Segmentation/README.md

    * Include a detailed description of your changes.

 ## License
-The Time Series Analysis Model project is open-source and licensed under the [MIT License](LISENCE).
+The Traffic Sign Segmentation project is open-source and licensed under the [MIT License](LISENCE).
 By contributing to this project, you agree that your contributions will be licensed under this license.
 Thank you for considering contributing to our project.
 Your involvement helps make this project better for everyone. <br><br>
 **Have Fun!** 🚀